 · Using time efficiently; prioritizing tasks appropriately; meeting deadlines

 Educational Background and Work Experience

-· Bachelor’s degree from an accredited college or university required; degree in in Social Work or Counseling preferred
+· Bachelor’s degree from an accredited college or university required

 [Please note: All offers of employment are contingent upon the employee meeting all prerequisite job qualifications by the first day of employment.]

 Compensation and Benefits: Compensation is competitive and based on experience.
-We offer a comprehensive benefits package, including participation in the TransitChek program and partial reimbursement for monthly commuting expenses, gym reimbursement, cultural enrichment reimbursements, frequent access to baked goods, and many opportunities to get to know your VOICE colleagues!
+We offer a comprehensive benefits package, including participation in a pre-tax commuter benefits program and partial reimbursement for monthly commuting expenses, gym reimbursement, cultural enrichment reimbursements, participation in the Teachers Retirement System pension program, frequent access to baked goods, and many opportunities to get to know your VOICE colleagues!

 How to Apply: Please submit an electronic application (including a VOICE-specific cover letter and resume) at https://voicecharterschool.tedk12.com/hire/index.aspx